GallegoLab/PyF2F/README.md

                         Spots with this probability to be found in the population
   --mle_cutoff MLE_CUTOFF
-                        In the MLE, tant per cent of the distribution assumed to be ok.
+                        In the MLE, percentage of the distribution assumed to be ok.
 Outlier search in the right '1 - value' area of the distance distribution --reject_lower REJECT_LOWER